 How to Get Ready for a Home Inspection

-Some local governments require that the seller provides the buyer with a detailed home inspection while giving the buyer the option to obtain her own inspection.
-In other parts of the country, the seller provides only disclosures, and the buyer pays for her own home inspection.
+Some local governments require that the seller provide the buyer with a detailed home inspection while giving the buyer the option to obtain their own inspection.
+In other parts of the country, the seller provides only disclosures, and the buyer pays for their own home inspection.
 Whether you're producing a seller's home inspection for the buyer or expecting the buyer's home inspector to show up on your doorsteps, it's best to be thoroughly prepared.

 Clean the House

 It sounds so simple, yet homeowners often overlook this tactic.
 Home inspectors are people first and inspectors second.
 As people, they carry preconceived ideas of how well a home has been maintained.
 Clean homes say you care and take care of the house.
 It's a good idea to make a good impression.
 Don't make the mistake of thinking they can see past stuff; they can't.

 Be on Time — Because the Inspector Will Be